-MS Access database offers several ways to present Access report on different platform.
-Most of which we have already discussed in our previous blogs like: convert Access data to Excel, convert Access reports to PDF, migrate data between Access Database & SharePoint, Convert An Access Database To SQL Server and much more.
+MS Access database offers several ways to present Access reports on a different platform.
+Most of which we have already discussed in our previous blogs like convert Access data to Excel, convert Access reports to PDF, migrate data between Access Database & SharePoint, Convert An Access Database To SQL Server, and much more.

 Likewise, today through this post you will learn how to convert Access report to word document.
-Here in this post we will discuss about two different ways to Convert Access To Word.
+Here in this post, we will discuss two different ways to Convert Access To Word.

 - Export Access report to word with formatting.